-For the climate finance tracking programme, Daniela is providing contributions to CPI’s flagship publication The Global Landscape of Climate Finance, as well as the International Development Finance Club (IDFC) Green Finance Mapping series.
+For the climate finance tracking programme, Daniela is providing contributions to CPI’s flagship publication The Global Landscape of Climate Finance, as well as related work, on matters relevant to AFOLU.
 In addition, she was the lead author of the CPI report Examining the Climate Finance Gap for Small-Scale Agriculture, which provides a framework for tracking and first of its kind insights into the level of climate finance flowing towards small-scale agriculture in developing countries.

 Daniela previously worked with International Development Enterprises (iDE UK) on projects focusing on market-based approaches to increase climate resilience of smallholder farmers in Africa and Asia.
 In her prior roles with consulting companies, she managed large international development projects.